gowthamiv/angular2-using-webpack/README.md

 # angular2 using webpack
-Step by Step development of an Angular2 project using Webpack and Webpack-dev-server
+Step by Step development of an Angular2 project using Webpack and Webpack-dev-server with angular2 2.0.0-rc.1

 #Prerequisites
 Nodejs